Implementing a Partial Function in JavaScript

-Many programming languages offer a concept called "partial application," which allows you to pre-fill some arguments of a function, creating a new function with fewer parameters.
-This is incredibly useful for creating specialized versions of general functions or for currying purposes.
-Your task is to implement a partial function in JavaScript that achieves this.
+Partial functions are a powerful functional programming technique that allows you to fix a certain number of arguments of a function, returning a new function that accepts the remaining arguments.
+This is useful for creating specialized versions of a more general function, reducing boilerplate code, and improving code reusability.
+Your task is to implement a partial function in JavaScript that achieves this functionality.

 Problem Description